grycap/im-client/README.md

 * option: -a|--auth_file filename

-   Path to the authorization file, see `here <https://imdocs.readthedocs.io/en/latest/client.html#authorization-file>`__ This option is compulsory.
+   Path to the authorization file, see [here](https://imdocs.readthedocs.io/en/latest/client.html#authorization-file).
+   This option is compulsory.

 * operation: